george-labs/george-backend-hiring/docs/assumptions.md

 first argument will now be filename to read text from if there is no filename, proceed as before there seems to be god candidate to reuse of file reading functionality

+## Iteration 4

+I'm not happy about the mocking of StopWordService but it will have to do for now it's imitation of Mockito